MLB looks at accusation against Cubs' Russell

 In a post on Instagram, Russell's wife, Melisa, accused her husband of cheating and implied that the couple was breaking up.
 A comment related to the post from someone Melisa Russell identifies as a close friend accused the player of physically abusing his wife.

-During Wednesday night's Cubs game against the Marlins, in which Russell did not play, Melisa Russell posted a photo of herself in a bathing suit in a body of water.
+During Wednesday night's Cubs game against the Marlins, in which Addison Russell did not play, Melisa Russell posted a photo of herself in a bathing suit in a body of water.
 The text read: "Being free to be able to make your own choices for your own happiness beats being cheated on, lied to, & disrespected any day. #herestonewbeginnings #onlygetsbetterfromhere" The post and subsequent comment have since been deleted.

 A Cubs official told the Chicago Sun-Times that the team is looking into the matter but would have no comment at this time.